 UNICORE/X retrieves user attributes using either a local component or a remote service.
-In the default configuration, the XUUDB attribute service is contacted.
-See Section 5 for more information.
+For example, an XUUDB attribute service can be configured.
+See Section 6 for more information.

 4.1.6 Policy checks

 Each request is checked based on the following information.